Porter Moss: Memphis Red Sox

 The 1941 and 1942 seasons saw Moss improve upon a bad 1939 season.
 In 1941 he started seven games against professional negro league teams, winning three and losing two.
 On September 18, 1941, Moss had his best performance of the year pitching against the New York Black Yankees at Holland Field.
 Moss pitched a complete game one hit shutout and struck out eleven batters.
 In 1942 Moss continued to post wins against teams such as the Cincinnati Clowns and the Kansas City Monarchs.
-He would also return to the East West All-Star game.
+He also returned to the East West All-Star game.
 Moss entered the game for the West in the third inning and relieved the starting pitcher Hilton Smith.
 He pitched two innings allowing the East batters to score one run off of two hits.
-Moss left the game with the West trailing 2 -1 and the West would eventual lose with a score of 5 - 2.
+Moss left the game with the West trailing 2–1 and the West eventual lost 5–2.

 Moss was again sent to the East West All-Star game in 1943.
-This year he would be an alternate for Hilton Smith who was ill.
+This year he was an alternate for Hilton Smith who was ill.
 Early in the year he had thrown two complete games shutouts against both the Chicago American Giants and the Cincinnati Clowns.
 At the East-West game Moss was brought in to relieve Theolic Smith in the ninth inning.
-The West was leading 2 - 1, but with two outs the East was threatening with runners on first and second.
+The West was leading 2–1, but with two outs the East was threatening with runners on first and second.
 Moss faced Victor Harris.
-Harris, the manager of the East team, was a dangerous hitter who would post a batting average of .358 during the 1943 season and would play in the Negro League World Series that year.
+Harris, the manager of the East team, was a dangerous hitter who posted a batting average of .358 during the 1943 season and played in the Negro League World Series that year.
 On the second pitch from Moss, Harris hit a fly ball to the center fielder ending the game.
 Moss was mobbed by the players and the crowd as he walked off the field.
-Still the highlight of Moss's 1943 season would not come till September 27 when he allowed no runs and no hits in nine innings pitched against the Cincinnati Clowns.
+Still the highlight of Moss's 1943 season did not come till September 27 when he allowed no runs and no hits in nine innings pitched against the Cincinnati Clowns.

 1944 was another resurgent year for the veteran Moss.
-In the half season that he pitched against professional Negro League teams Moss would win 3 of the 4 games he started.
-His strike out rate was back to over six strike outs per nine innings pitched and his earned run average was only 2.63.
+In the half season that he pitched against professional Negro League teams Moss won three of the four games he started.
+His strikeout rate was back to over six strikeouts per nine innings pitched and his earned run average was only 2.63.
 The Pittsburgh Courier remarked in July that Moss was “… almost a sure bet for the East-West game this season.”